Building Your Ideal Captive Board

 - Scott Bailey

-Captive insurance companies have continued their march to the mainstream in recent years as more and more companies look for risk management solutions.
-As these companies begin taking advantage of captive benefits, they must remember that captives are insurance companies and proper governance is paramount.
-In doing so, the composition and operations of a captive insurance company’s board of directors must be an essential consideration during the formation process and throughout the life of the captive.
-We’ve outlined three key considerations for forming an ideal board of directors for captive insurance companies—starting with board composition, definition of board roles and responsibilities, and the oversight actions of the board.
+The rise of captive insurance companies into the mainstream reflects the growing demand for effective risk management solutions.
+As these companies begin taking advantage of captive benefits, they must remember that captives are insurance companies, and proper governance is paramount.
+When establishing and managing a captive insurance company, careful attention must be given to the composition and operations of its board of directors.
+When forming an ideal board of directors for captive insurance companies, three key considerations should take center stage—starting with board composition, the definition of board roles and responsibilities, and the oversight actions of the board.

 You’ve done it.
 You’ve formed your captive, and the world is your oyster!
 You have your captive manager, you have an actuary, you have the green light from your domicile’s department of insurance.
 So, what do you do now?
 As noted previously, the captive is a functioning insurance company which means it requires an active governance function.
 The captive program participants must determine the size and composition of the board of directors.
 One significant consideration is the number of directors to be included.
 Captive owners should consider the following when selecting directors:

 The directors on a captive board carry the same responsibilities as directors for nearly any other organization.
 These directors must fulfill the following for the captives:

 In addition, captives are subject to several legal requirements within each domicile.
 While these vary from domicile to domicile, requirements generally include the condition for a resident director within the domicile.
 Many also require a minimum of three directors, a minimum of one meeting per year (typically, within the domicile), and a requirement to record the actions and activities of the board.
 Captive owners must be aware of these requirements when selecting directors.